How to Combat Imposter Syndrome and Self-Doubt

 Go through all the roles and jobs and wins you’ve had.
 Ask yourself, what did you know in the beginning about that role, job or company?
 What did you know at the end?
 What was the takeaway?

 Really challenge yourself – if you had to make the case that it wasn’t just a fluke, then what did you do to impact the outcome?
-Every single piece of the puzzle constitutes learning and skill building which is all yours and is repeatable in future.
+Every single piece of the puzzle constitutes learning and skill building – you directly created this success, and you can do it again in the future.

 3. Control what you can, let go of what you can’t